SciML/DiffEqDocs.jl/docs/src/basics/plot.md

 plot(sol,denseplot=false)
 ```

-means "only plot the points which the solver stepped to", while
+means "only plot the points which the solver stepped to", while:

 ```julia
 plot(sol,plotdensity=1000)
 ```

 means to plot 1000 points using the dense function (since `denseplot=true` by
-default)
+default).

 ## Choosing Variables